JohnleDo/CS560/README.md

 3. Make sure to have the maxima.py and points1.txt in the same directory

 ## Ways To Run maxima.py
-1. If all requirements are met then download file and cd into directory and run: python maxima.py
+1. If all requirements are met then download file and cd into directory and run in terminal: python maxima.py or python3 maxima.py

-or

-python3 maxima.py

 2. If the above method doesn't work you can use the repl.it website to run the code, use this link: https://repl.it/@JohnleDo/CS560
 It should run automatically after clicking the link but you can rerun it again if you like by clicking on the green run button.